 Take your time with any edits you need to make as using Checkout ensures that no changes are made to your published version or shown on scheduled Displays until you choose to do so.
 Publish confirms changes have been made and will overwrite your published version.
 Discard will delete the draft with the published version remaining untouched.

 The Published Layout will play from start to finish to allow you to see how it will play.
 Make important adjustments to ensure that layout designs play as intended before scheduling to Displays.

 Before the Layout can start all Media must be downloaded to your browser and verified so you may experience a slight delay whilst this is in process.

 To save time, Layouts can be scheduled for a specified amount of time, which can be very useful for important notices / promotions.

 Layouts must have a Published status before being scheduled.

 Assign to Campaign

-Create copies of designed layouts.
+Create copies of designed Layouts to easily make modifications.
 Choose to include all contained Media items, to use as a base for creating new layouts to save time.